Mibitsies/Boot-up-Springtrap-Death-Screen/README.md

 Press "Windows + R" on your computer and type "shell:startup" and press ENTER.

-Drag the springtrap.bat file to the autosave folder.
+Drag the springtrap.bat file to the Autostart folder.

 And now your finished! you can now go ahead and prank your relatives or friends when they boot up the computer!